 Martial life is a cyclical relationship.
 Each role of the husband and wife contributes a different enhancement to the marriage than the other.
 The wife contributes something different from the husband and vice versa.

 Two of the most significant false assumptions of all time are that the husband has the same need as the wife and the wife has the same need as the husband.
 That is a colossal mistake in marriage.
-Because each partner in marriage operates within their own premise, they do not truly understand their mate.
+Because each marriage partner operates within their own premise, they do not truly understand their mate.
 They do not understand the need of their partner.
 They usually understand their own needs thoroughly.
 They do not understand the opposite role.

 The Bible presents the roles in marriage so that a woman looks at her husband’s essential need, and the husband looks at the wife’s crucial need.
 The need for the husband is different from the need of the wife.